cyrus-and/gproxy/README.md

 * Custom client headers are not forwarded to the server (e.g., no cookies).

-* Redirects work but the client is not aware of that so the URL cannot be properly updated.
+* Redirects are performed by the server, this means that the client is not aware of the new location.

 * The `content-disposition` response header is lost.